Judy Seigel: Photography

 2004 self-portrait of Judy Seigel, photographer.

 In 1980, Seigel took graduate studies in photography at the Pratt Institute.
-James Christopher called Seigel, "a legend in the elucidation of the alternative process arts", and Christina Anderson said she was "a leading expert in the field".
+Christopher James called Seigel, "a legend in the elucidation of the alternative process arts", and Christina Anderson said she was "a leading expert in the field".
 Seigel taught photography at Pratt for fourteen years.

 Seigel's sub-basement darkroom was one of four darkrooms described by Modern Photography in 1988: "Seigel's darkroom may look like a dungeon, but it does the job.
 Much of the furniture comes from fleamarkets and throw-aways.
 To accommodate the height of her Omega C23 enlarger, Seigel had a hole made in the ceiling."
 Seigel's printing process was described as working down one wall, with trays beside the enlarger for different strengths of developer.
 An under-counter tray served as an emergency counter, and opposite the enlarger was a table with a glass surface and a light for solarizing.

 The Museum of Modern Art purchased a Seigel gelatin silver process print (toned), titled Pigeons, Village Square, 1980.
 Seigel's print, Delacorte Fountain, East River (NYC), 1983–1991, is displayed on artnet.com.
 More of her artwork is included in a posthumous tribute published on The Forward.

 Seigel's 1977 solo painting exhibit at the Ward Nasse Gallery and 1985 Metal and Paint photo show at the Port Washington Library drew favorable commentaries.
+Her Mixed Media Gum Bichromate "Cop Yawning, Halloween" won the 2026 juror's award for the national "Analog-Made by Hand" exhibition at the Photo Place Gallery, Middlebury, VT.

 Of Metal and Paint, Malcom Preston wrote that Seigel herself called her work "a hybrid between painting and photography".
 He noted that Seigel had used multiple techniques, including the Sabattier process, exposing a print to light during development: "...it is the solarization that compels our eye... there are some fascinating accidental effects".
 He wrote, "...painted additions — coupled with the often eerie certainly exciting colors that flee across the print surface with a marvelous iridescence — create some delicious visual pleasures".
 He concluded, "There is the immediacy of the photographic image and the sensuousness of the painterly-like surface.
 These are unusual prints.
 See them!"

 Kathleen Paradiso wrote, "Judy Seigel's recent photos have a lyrical quality, salted with technique, and just a pinch of camp."
 Paradiso described Seigel, as "...hooked on darkroom experimentation, who took scrupulous notes, but could never quite control, or recreate, her discoveries", using beakers and a triple beam balance like a scientist.
 Paradiso also mentioned a Popular Photography review of Metal and Paint by Natalie Canavor, who had written, "Here's proof that photography's recognized boundaries have expanded sufficiently to obviate further debate about 'is it or isn't it photography.' " Paradiso concluded, "Metal and Paint is something new."